rogerkeays/unchecked/README.md

   * *Unchecked* may not be compatible with other `javac` plugins, though so far it seems to play nice with Lombok and [Fluent](https://github.com/rogerkeays/fluent), at least.

 Please submit issues to the [github issue tracker](https://github.com/rogerkeays/unchecked/issues).
+Before submitted a bug, please try a clean build of your project.

 ## Related Resources